-Healthcare officials and doctors are still worried about COVID-19, but now there’s something you can do about it!
+Healthcare officials and doctors are still worried about COVID-19, but now you can do something about it!

 Although the subject of COVID-19 may have slipped off the front pages of the newspapers, and no longer leads the TV news bulletins, doctors and healthcare managers are still worried about COVID-19 for good reasons, given its potential to wreak havoc.